Engaged Ecology

 Sustainable Holistic Practices

 Building a culture of coexistence and responsible stewardship to grow the harmonious relationship between humanity and the natural world.
+This work emphasizes thoughtful action, sustained engagement, and accountability to both human and more-than-human communities.

 Bio-cultural Conservation

 Foster a global community committed to socio-ecological justice, peace, and sustainability, achieved through understanding our indigenous communities.
+This approach recognizes indigenous knowledge systems as vital ethical and ecological resources rather than as cultural artifacts of the past.